 Background:

-Age and sex can affect with post-discharge outcomes and quality of life (QOL) in trauma patients.
+Age and sex can affect post-discharge outcomes and quality of life (QOL) in trauma patients.
 However, the interaction between age and sex on QOL in this cohort in low- and middle-income countries (LMIC) settings is poorly studied.

 Methods:

-This study is a cross-sectional study using data from an ongoing interrupted time series study of trauma patients from four tertiary-care hospital in urban India.
+This study is a cross-sectional study using data from an ongoing interrupted time series trial of trauma patients from four tertiary-care hospital in urban India.
 QOL was assessed at 90-days post-admission using the EuroQol (EQ) 5D-3L that consists of 5 dimensions and the visual analog scale (VAS) to rate current health status.
-Multivariate linear regression and multivariate ordinal logistic regression was used to study the association of age and sex along with an interaction term with the EQ-5D VAS score the different domains of EQ-5D respectively.
+Multivariable linear and logistic regression were used to study the associations and interaction of age and sex along with the EQ-5D VAS score and the different domains of EQ-5D respectively.

 Results:

-The preliminary analysis was conducted on a sample of 658 participants that had a median age of 35 years (IQR:25.0-49.5) with 22 % being female.
-The findings show that overall females had a slightly higher mean EQ5D health status score (78.0) than males (77.4).
-We did not find statistically significant differences across all age groups and sex as well as no interaction effect between age and sex in the overall population.
+We analysed a sample of 658 participants with a median age of 35 years (IQR:25.0-49.5), out of which 22 % were female.
+Females had a slightly higher mean EQ5D health status score (78.0) than males (77.4).
+We did not find statistically significant differences across all age groups and sex.
+There was no significant interaction between age and sex in the overall population.
 Pain and inability to perform usual activities were the main drivers of poor QOL with more 40 % reporting anxiety or depression.
 Old-aged females (60 years and above) and middle-aged men (33-59 years) reported the lowest health status, while middle-aged females had the odds of reporting problems across the functional domains.

 Conclusion:

-The reasons for age and gender differences in QOL and its domains should be explored in detail in future research.
 Healthcare providers should consider options for addressing the persistent pain and psychosocial needs among post-discharge trauma patients especially among females and older patients.
 More research is required to understand how age and sex, along with other socioeconomic indicators shape QOL in trauma patients in India.

 --------------------------------------------------------------------------------------------------------------------------